Quantum scattering with time-decaying harmonic oscillators: Auxiliary results

 \section{Auxiliary results}

-In this section, we introduce some estimations in order to simplify the proofs.
-From this section to the end of this paper, we only consider the case of $t> s >0$.
+In this section, we introduce estimations to simplify the proofs.
+From this section onwards, the case $t> s >0$ with $t \geq 2$ is considered.
 Other cases can be also proven by the same approach.
-Moreover, we also assume that $r_0 > s >0$.
+Moreover, we also assume that $r_0 > s >0$ and $r_0 \geq 2$.